Are you Consuming or Creating?

 Imagine what you could do.

 My wife Tate is an expert at this.
-I can watch her sit down and work for hours on end, with very little distraction.
-And she’s crushed it in her career because she’s able to get so much done.
+I can watch her sit down and work for hours on end with very little distraction.
+And she’s crushed it in her career because she can get so much done.

 Chris Guillebeau is another guy who knows how to create.
-Whether it’s putting together a library of useful tools to help others improve their lives, writing a book, or putting on a massive world summit – the guy has figured out how to limit what he consumes and maximize creation.
+Whether it’s putting together a library of useful tools to help others improve their lives or writing a book – the guy has figured out how to limit what he consumes and maximize creation.

 So now that you’ve finished consuming this article – what are you going to create?